amanojha33/Merkle_p2p/README.md

 ![alt text](/docs/merkle.png)

 A Merkle Tree is a complete binary tree which is used by Cryptocurrency SPV Wallets.

-Simple Payment Verification (SPV) is a technique described in Satoshi Nakamoto's paper.
 SPV allows a lightweight client to verify that a transaction is included in the Bitcoin blockchain, without downloading the entire blockchain.

 By using a merkle tree, one can validate a large data set contained inside the tree by just comparing the merkle root / root node of the tree.